xbouteiller/cavitron/README.md

 ## Program flow

-Detailled flow of the method 1, other methods are very similar but are useful to check an alrealdy created file or to merge two cavitron files.
+Detailled flow for the method 1, other methods are very similar but are useful to check an alrealdy created file or to merge two cavitron files.

 ### 1. Parse a folder and subfolders